How To Make A Lava Lamp With Water And Oil

 Immiscibility: The Unmixable Duo

 Immiscibility refers to the property of two or more liquids that do not mix to form a homogeneous solution.
 Water and oil are classic examples of immiscible liquids.
 This is because water molecules are polar, meaning they have a slightly positive charge on one side and a slightly negative charge on the other.
 Oil molecules, on the other hand, are non-polar and do not have this charge distribution.
-As a result, water molecules are more attracted to each other than to oil molecules, causing the two liquids to separate into distinct layers.
+So naturally, water molecules are more attracted to each other than to oil molecules, causing the two liquids to separate into distinct layers.
 This separation is crucial for the lava lamp effect, as it allows us to see the distinct blobs of colored water moving through the oil.

 A Brief History of Lava Lamps